 Production Design Henry Bumstead

 Written by Alec Coppel and Samuel Taylor from a book by Pierre Boileau and Thomas Narcejac

 A couple of years ago Vertigo took the top spot on a critics’ list of the greatest films of all time, usurping Citizen Kane.
-That’s opened up Hitchcock’s most personal film to all the old arguments against its even being a good movie.
+That’s opened up Hitchcock’s most personal film to all the old arguments claiming it isn’t even a good movie.
 We’re told that the expensive Paramount release laid an egg on its initial 1958 run.
-Some audiences found it slow, repetitive, and incompetent as a mystery movie.
+Some audiences found it slow, repetitive, and incompetent as a mystery.
 Who would ever try to kill somebody that way and expect to get away with it?
 The film’s ‘7th-inning stretch’ explanation of the murder plot was judged inadequate, even amateurish.

 The auteur theory is now all but dead and buried but it still applies to Alfred Hitchcock.
 At a certain point he was able to shoot pretty much exactly the movies he wanted.
 While amusing himself with cinematic experiments he also seems to have exposed his personality quirks, consciously or unconsciously.
 Given quite a bit of attention is Hitchcock’s personal fantasy preference for refined blondes that exude decorum in public but (he wished) turn into sex maniacs in private.
 Vertigo mixes up Hitchcock’s personal feelings about love and death and the nature of romantic obsession in a way that’s both universal and profound.
 It focuses so singularly on an erotic fixation that normal narrative concerns (logic, realism) only get in the way.
 One either is or isn’t the kind of viewer that can get lost in amour fou, who can embrace things like Portrait of Jennie or Shanghai Express on the basis of romantic faith alone.